KarenStole/Mobile-Challenge-Mooveit/README.md

 ### 2. Movie details
 Users should be able to access the details of the movies displayed on the discover section.

+**You can see all the movie information as it is in the image below **To see the movie review just click on the "Show Review"'s buton.
+Also you can watch the movie trailer by clicking on the play's button, which redirect you to a youbtube's link in the browser

 - API endpoint: https://developers.themoviedb.org/3/movies/get-movie-details
 - Design reference (available on assets folder):